-Mitchell et al. evaluated the cost-effectiveness of ranibizumab monotherapy or in combination with laser therapy relative to laser monotherapy for the treatment of diabetic macular edema (DME) in a UK population.77 The study used clinical efficacy estimates from the RESTORE trial.
+Mitchell et al. evaluated the cost-effectiveness of ranibizumab monotherapy or in combination with laser therapy relative to laser monotherapy for the treatment of diabetic macular edema (DME) in a UK population.
+The study used clinical efficacy estimates from the RESTORE trial.
 Health state utilities for the target patient population were derived from the EQ-5D, and then linked to the best corrected visual acuity (BCVA), with a BCVA score of 0-25 associated with a mean utility of 0.547 and a health state with BCVA score of 86-100 associated with a mean utility value of 0.860.
 At the end of 15 years, the mean cost per QALY gained with ranibizumab monotherapy was £24,028 and with ranibizumab combination therapy was £36,106.
-Another economic evaluation conducted from a Canadian health system perspective by Haig et al., using the same clinical efficacy estimates from the RESTORE trial as Mitchell et al. found cost per QALY results of CA\$24,494 using ranibizumab monotherapy and CA\$36,414 of ranibizumab combination therapy relative to laser monotherapy over a three-year time horizon.78
+Another economic evaluation conducted from a Canadian health system perspective by Haig et al., using the same clinical efficacy estimates from the RESTORE trial as Mitchell et al. found cost per QALY results of CA\$24,494 using ranibizumab monotherapy and CA\$36,414 of ranibizumab combination therapy relative to laser monotherapy over a three-year time horizon.
+The same clinical efficacy is monotherapy over a three-year time horizon.

-In the treatment of age-related macular degeneration (AMD), a leading cause of severe visual impairment in older adults, we found three economic evaluations conducted in different regional settings.79-81 Utility estimates in these models for severe visual impairment ranged between 0.534 to 0.55 across the three studies, while those for full vision (in at least the better-seeing eye) ranged from 0.653 to 0.89.
+In the treatment of age-related macular degeneration (AMD), a leading cause of severe visual impairment in older adults, we found three economic evaluations conducted in different regional settings.80-82 Utility estimates in these models for severe visual impairment ranged between 0.534 to 0.55 across the three studies, while those for full vision (in at least the better-seeing eye) ranged from 0.653 to 0.89.
 Incremental cost-effectiveness results from these three studies are listed below.